-In Algorithm 1, we show the pseudo code for the extraction of the implemented flows (I-Flows) for a given process.
-Following the definition of the forward and join contracts, we search for data flows from one or multiple sources to a single target.
-Accordingly, an I-Flow consists out of the flow's target method a set of its source methods.
-The inputs to this algorithm are the process for which we want to extract the implemented flows and the mapping described in Section 3.1.
+In Algorithm 1, we show the pseudocode for the extraction of the implemented flows (I-Flows) for a given process.
+For this purpose, we leverage a data flow graph as it is constructed by state-of-the-art tools such as Soot [12].
+To simplify the implementation, we used a preliminary version of an extracted data flow graph at the abstraction level of the PM [42] that provides an immediate coupling among PM elements, such as parameters, and the data flow graph.
+Following the definition of the forward and join contracts, we search for implemented data flows from one or more source methods that flow through the methods implementing the process into a single target method.
+Accordingly, an I-Flow object consists of the flow's target method and a set of the source methods from which the data flow originates.
+The inputs to this algorithm are the process for which we want to extract the implemented flows and the mapping described in Sect.
+3.1.

-First, we retrieve the methods implementing the process from the mapping.
-For each method, we search for the relevant incoming and outgoing flows in the implementation.
-To this aim, we implement operations in-Flows and outFlows which collect all flows into the parameters of the methods and all incoming or outgoing return flows.
-Next, we filter the collected flows in lines 3-8 and 10-14.
-For the forward and join check only the flows that can be used to communicate assets from the SecDFD are relevant.
+First, in line 1, we retrieve the methods implementing the process p from the mapping m.
+For these methods, we search in line 2 for the relevant incoming data flows in the implementation.
+To this aim, we implement the operation inFlows that returns all data flows entering a set of methods.
+This operation aggregates all incoming data flows into the methods' parameters and all return flows of called methods.

+Next, we filter the collected data flows in lines 3-8.
+For the forward and join check, only the flows that can be used to communicate assets from the SecDFD are relevant.
 This means that the type communicated along a data flow has to be mapped to an asset.
 Accordingly, we filter out the flows which communicate unmapped types.
-At this point it is not important which assets can be communicated along the single data flow.
+At this point, it is not important which assets can be communicated along the single data flow.